yard-turkey/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 ##  Setting Access Permissions
 ### Dynamic Provisioning
-Incoming `BucketAccessRequest`s either contain a *serviceAccountName* where a cloud provider supports identity integration, or an *accessSecretName*.
-In both cases, the incoming `BucketAccessRequest` represents a user to access the `Bucket`.
+Incoming `BucketAccessRequest`s contains a *serviceAccountName* where a cloud provider supports identity integration.
+The incoming `BucketAccessRequest` represents a user to access the `Bucket` and a corresponding `BucketAccess` will provide the access credentials to the workloads using *serviceAccount* or *mintedSecretName* .
 When requesting access to a bucket, workloads will go through the scenarios described here:
 +  New User: In this scenario, we do not have user account in the backend storage system as well as no access for this user to the `Bucket`.
 	+ Create user account in the backend storage system.